K7MDL2/KEITHSDR/SDR_RA8875/README.md

     1. Been on other projects all summer.
 Fired up the 4.3" rig with RS-HFIQ.
 A minor K3 CAT protocol error caused delays in responding to WSJT-X band change commands and split seemed to not work.
 Debugged with WSJTX hamlib logging.
 WSJTX issues both MD and MD$ commands at times so now handle both.
 This was already fixed in the non-RS-HFIQ CAT code....
     2. Several very minor fixes checked in.
 Comment typos and some mismatched variable type sizes caught by the updated Arduino IDE 2.21.
 Visual Studio Code still works, uses the arduino-cli only for compile.
 I find TyCommander more reliably uploads code and resets the CPU after without requiring you to push the programming button (which is buried inside my chassis).
     3. The 4.3" config has a small VFOB display issue where part of the VFOB marker is erased.
     4. Changed the sample rate to 44.1KSps to match the USB audio default rate of 44.1KHz.
 This seems to work OK with WSJT-X and has run for well over a week with no USB lockups.
 The 48Khz library mods suffer from random timed USB bus lockup.
 That will be difficult to debug.
-To run higher sample rate a bette rsaolution is to use a dedicated I2S connected USB audio chip and skip the Teensy USB audio.
+To run higher sample rate a better solution is to use a dedicated I2S connected USB audio chip and skip the Teensy USB audio.

 ## June 2023